26th Infantry Division (United States): Overseas

 The division was assigned to III Corps of the U.S. Ninth Army, under Lieutenant General William Hood Simpson, part of the 12th Army Group, commanded by Lieutenant General Omar Bradley.
 It was shipped from the United States directly to France, and was not sent through Britain.
 The 26th ID landed in France at Cherbourg and Utah Beach on 7 September 1944, but did not enter combat as a division until a month later.
 Elements were on patrol duty along the coast from Carteret to Siouville from 13 to 30 September.
 The 328th Infantry saw action with the 80th Infantry Division from 5 to 15 October.
 The division was then reassigned to XII Corps of Lieutenant General George S. Patton's U.S. Third Army.
 On 7 October, the 26th relieved the 4th Armored Division in the Salonnes-Moncourt-Canal du Rhine au Marne sector, and maintained defensive positions.
 The division launched a limited objective attack on 22 October, in the Moncourt woods.
 On 8 November, the 26th then went on the offensive, along with first all Black tank Battalion, the 761st, who spearheaded the assault, the 26th Division took Dieuze on 20 November, advanced across the Saar River to Saar Union, and captured it on 2 December, after house-to-house fighting.
-Reaching Maginot fortifications on 5 December, it regrouped, entering Saareguemines on 8 December.
+Reaching Maginot fortifications on 5 December, it regrouped, entering Sarreguemines on 8 December.
 Around this time it was reassigned to III Corps.